jmnavarrol/python-multigit/README.md

 It creates a Python 3 *virtualenv* using [the companion requirements file](./python-virtualenvs/multigit-development.requirements).

-Once the *virtualenv* is (automatically) activated, you can run this code by means of [the helper cmd script](./python-multigit-cmd.py), i.e.: `./python-multigit-cmd.py`.
+Once the *virtualenv* is (automatically) activated, you can run this code just invoking its main script, i.e.: `multigit`.

 <sub>[back to top](#top).</sub>